gmkohler/HoundCloud/README.md

 ### Bonus Features (TBD)
-- [ ] Re-post songs from other users
+- [ ] Re-post and like songs from other users
 - [ ] Create playlists, establish polymorphism for "likeables", "taggables" with respect to both playlists and songs.
 - [ ] Establish a home page for not-logged-in users, and routing the new user/session pages through this.
 - [ ] Implement suggested Users/Songs navbar on the side of show pages